 Before testing the soap I made sure to run my washer with one cup of white vinegar, one tablespoon of lavender essential oil and hot water just to get rid of any lingering chemicals.
 Afterward, I ran my first load of laundry and truth be told I am more than impressed with the strength of this detergent.
 Having any laundry soap that can tackle pasta sauce down the sleeve and grass stains the full length of a pant leg is a wonder, but having that detergent be homemade and safe to use blows my mind.

-You only need to use a couple tablespoons to 1/4 cup of soap for an entire load of laundry, which proves this soap to be extremely cost-effective.
-At the bottom of this post I will put together a cost comparison per load.
+You only need to use an 1/8 cup of soap for an entire load of laundry, which proves this soap to be extremely cost-effective.

 To get started…